Netflix/dispatch/docs/user-guide/incident-participant.md

 The incident notification message includes a "Join Incident" button, this allows individuals to add themselves to the incident \(and it's resources\) without involvement from the incident commander.
 {% endhint %}

+## Self-service engagement

+Often participants will want to "self-subscribe" to incidents given a set of parameters.
+Dispatch allows individuals to be automatically be pulled into an incident given these parameters.

+To setup an individual's engagement navigate to Individual and either edit an existing individual or create a new one.

+Then under `Engagement` select or add a term or phrase which, when found in an incident you would like to be engaged.

+Additionally you can also specify if you would like to be enaged for every incident type or priority.

+For more documentation of incident engagement see [here](administration/contacts.md).

+### How it works

+For any given set of parameters (incident type, incident priority, title, description, etc.) Dispatch will attempt to engage any individual that has associated with those parameters.
+Current this is an "OR" association between terms.
+Meaning, that if any term is matched the individual will be pulled into the incident.

+As the incident evolves new information is uncovered.
+Dispatch will re-evaluate these associations any time those parameters change adding additional individuals.

+As an example, take an incident that is reported as a "Credential Leak".
+Dispatch will engage any individual that has associated the terms, "Credential", "Leak" and "Credential Leak" (case and punctuation is ignored).

+Now if we find out during investigation that the incident is really a "System Compromise" and we change the description and title appropriately, Dispatch will then pull in individuals associated with the terms "System", "Compromise" and "System Compromise".